-I have been a member of Warwickshire Wildlife Trust for over twenty years and have had a lifelong interest in wildlife with a broad general knowledge of nature and conservation issues.
+I have been a member for over twenty years and have had a lifelong interest in wildlife with a broad general knowledge of nature and conservation issues.
 I recently retired as Executive Director of Rugby Borough Council.
-As one of the two most senior officers at the Council I was involved in all aspects of leading and managing a complex public sector organisation, focusing on strategic planning, organisational leadership and management, building services and partnerships with external organisations.
+As one of the two most senior officers at the Council, I was involved in all aspects of leading and managing a complex public sector organisation, focusing on strategic planning, organisational leadership and management, building services and partnerships with external organisations.
 I'm also a governor at Avon Valley School in Rugby and have a good knowledge of secondary education and education issues in general.

 I'm a former journalist and award-winning communication professional who is passionate about wildlife.
 Working in Internal Communications I believe I can help to creatively improve communication and engagement with the Trust’s staff and volunteering network, building more loyalty to the Trust and a willingness to do more.
-Throughout my working life I have worked effectively in a team, sharing success and experience and helping to develop other team members with my skills an knowledge.
+Throughout my working life I have worked effectively in a team, sharing success and experience and helping to develop other team members with my skills and knowledge.
 I believe I can offer insight into how to attract and retain more family memberships – keeping future generations involved in conservation and interested in wildlife.